Samarjeet09/-Conway-game-of-life-implementation/log.md

 - ok so we can simply calculate which cell we clicked by int dividing it by its size and from it we can get our idx for rect
 - now we have color updating

+## 4. now lets now implement the logical aspect of the simulation
+- made the alive-status a 2d array